-By now there are probably more articles about the flaws of NPM and the NPM registry than articles about how Java will die soon, but I felt like there haven’t been many of them which suggest solutions or workarounds to these problems, so these are the aspects I want to try to focus on in this article.
+By now there are probably more articles about the flaws of NPM and the NPM registry than articles about how Java will die soon, but I felt like there haven’t been many of them which suggest solutions or workarounds to these problems, so these are the aspects I want to try to focus on here.

-Most of the articles I read in the past months regarding NPM boil down to a handful of problems:
+Most of the articles I read in the past months regarding the NPM registry boil down to a handful of problems:

 - Needlessly large dependency trees - a single, simple package often comes with a ton of transient dependencies.